|

 Definition of Interpolating Cubic Spline Functions

-Depending on the conditions imposed at and
+Depending on the conditions imposed at

 , different types of spline functions